 I love gingerbread.
-When paired with lemon and whip cream, I’m in dessert heaven.
-So when we purchased these cake push pops at the start of summer, I knew I needed to include a recipe for my 12 Weeks of Christmas treats using them and I thought what better than a Gingerbread Lemon and Cream Push Pop treat?
+When paired with lemon and whipped cream, I’m in dessert heaven.
+So when we purchased these cake push pops at the start of summer, I knew I needed to include a recipe for my 12 Weeks of Christmas treats using them and I thought what better than a Gingerbread Lemon Cream Push Pops treat?
 All these favorite flavors in one fun treat.

 - 2 cups all-purpose flour

 - ½ cup whole wheat flour

 - 1 tsp. baking soda